SannatKumar/mernstack-crud/README.md

 The Components folder is created with three components each for the task of creating, editing and listing the student records.

+Instal React Router Dom

+$ npm install react-router-dom --save

+App.js updated with Bootstrap imports like Nav, Navbar, Row, Column, Switch, Route, Link and components file imported and defined for the use.

+Routes path are defined inside switch as to which component to redirect.